Amir-Rastkhadiv/fun-gym/README.md

   Q16)  What would you put off doing?

-  Q17)  What would you put off doing?
+  Q17)  What about the contents?

+  Q18)  Which content types are attractive to users?

+  Q19)  What contents are practical?

 - ### WHAT IS THIS PRODUCT?

 Gym Website is the product here.